 Using a resource management platform like Float, you can calculate your team’s capacity based on their available work hours, and monitor utilization rates in real time.
 Reports in Float give you a single view of your team’s available hours (their capacity), compared to their hours scheduled (assigned tasks), to make data-driven resource decisions.Try for Free

 There are three ways agencies can approach capacity planning: lead, lag, or match.
-Each strategy has its strengths and weaknesses and can be used depending on how ambitious your agency is and how many projects you're willing to take on.
+Each strategy has its strengths and weaknesses.
+Either can be used depending on how ambitious your organization is and the number of projects you're willing to take on.

-A lead strategy is most often used in agencies that are growing.
-This strategy envisions that you're going to be filling your project pipeline quickly.
+A lead strategy is most often used in growing agencies.
+It envisions that you're going to be filling your project pipeline quickly.

-A lead strategy is aggressive.
-By predicting your agency will have more projects than you currently do (or have in the past), this strategy requires you hire more staff so you can take on more work.
-The benefit to this strategy is that you'll have a team that's ready to take on the work when it flows in and spur your agency's growth.
+The lead strategy is aggressive.
+It predicts whether your agency will have more projects than you currently do (or have in the past), which requires you to hire more staff so you can take on more work.

-The downside?
-If those extra projects never materialize, your agency will have made a large investment in staff that you don't need.
+⛔️ The downside?
+If those extra projects never materialize, your business will have made a large investment in excess capacity that you don't need.

-Lag is where your agency works its staff at full capacity (or worse, over-capacity) because you didn't predict and plan for an influx of projects.
+The lag strategy happens when your organization works its staff at full capacity (or worse, over-capacity) because you didn't predict and plan for an influx of projects.

-Although lag means that you didn't take on staff when they weren't needed, it can be a problematic strategy for agencies.
-For one, your agency is at risk of overworking your team, risking burnout and late project deliveries.
-The other downside is that as your agency is operating at 100% capacity, and your team is too busy to take on any new projects.
+⛔️ Although lag means you didn't take on staff when they weren't needed, it can be a problematic strategy for agencies.
+For one, your agency is at risk of overworking your team, risking burnout, and late project deliveries.
+The other downside is that your agency is operating at 100% capacity, and your team is too busy to take on any new projects.

-On the plus side, if you are happy with where your agency is at growth-wise, lag is a safe strategy that cuts down your risk of hiring staff that you don’t need.
+✅ If you’re happy with growth, lag is a safe capacity planning strategy that cuts down the risk of hiring staff you don’t need.